Codeception/Codeception/docs/05-UnitTests.md

 }
 ```

-A very similar approach can be used for all frameworks that have ORM implementing ActiveRecord pattern.
+A very similar approach can be used for all frameworks that have an ORM implementing the ActiveRecord pattern.
-They are Yii2 and Phalcon, and they have the methods `haveRecord`, `seeRecord`, `dontSeeRecord` which work in the same way.
+In Yii2 and Phalcon, the methods `haveRecord`, `seeRecord`, `dontSeeRecord` work in the same way.
 They also should be included by specifying `part: ORM` in order to not use the functional testing actions.

 If you are using Symfony with Doctrine, you don't need to enable Symfony itself but just Doctrine2: